 Nowhere in New York City is that more true than a strange little nook of marble busts in the Bronx.

-The Hall of Fame of Great Americans, located on the beautiful campus of Bronx Community College (the former uptown campus of New York University), used to be considered a very, very important place.
+The Hall of Fame for Great Americans, located on the beautiful campus of Bronx Community College (the former uptown campus of New York University), used to be considered a very, very important place.

 Tucked on a scenic cliff overlooking the Harlem River (and with the Cloisters well in sight), the Hall of Fame was an ambitious project constructed in 1900 with the idea of immortalizing Americans who had made significant contributions to the sciences, the arts, politics and the military.